OEHC/praqma.com/_posts/2016-10-08-the-bonnie-situation.md

             --- Vincent's gun goes off: BANG! ---

-Mostly out of habit, Jules is holding a gun in his hand.
+Mostly as a habit, Jules is holding a gun in his hand.
 Suddenly the gun goes off and now Marvin's brain is all over the '74 Chevy Nova.

 Both Jules and Vincent start to panic.
 They have to get the car off the road, PRONTO!
 But, despite the seriousness of the situation, they sidetrack to a discussion whether or not there was or wasn't a bump in the road.